parsons12/Messenger/README.md

 To allow your gmail to be connected you must change your gmail setting to allow less secure apps.
 See https://devanswers.co/allow-less-secure-apps-access-gmail-account/

-Additional changes in the code are needed to connect to your Gmail account as well as a local database you create as well as the table name.
+Additional changes in the code are needed to connect to your Gmail account as well as a local database you create as well as the table name(I recommend naming the table people so you don't have to change the code).